FabioSeixas/fabioseixas/README.md

 ### Hi there 👋.
-I'm Fábio, Brazilian, 26, Dad of a gril and developer!
+I'm Fábio, Brazilian, 26, Dad of a girl and developer!
 - I’m currently working on my Master Thesis on Agricultural Engineering
 - I’m learning Web Development
 - Next Goal: Land my first job as developer